thanosks/accessmap-incremental-test/README.md

 `docker-compose` needs to find settings in a file named `accessmap-incremental.env` in the same directory as the `docker-compose.yml` file.
-This repository provides a sample file to get you started quickly, and no changes to it are required in order to run the data process.
+This repository provides a sample file to get you started quickly, and only one change to it is required in order to run the data process.
 To use this sample file, run:

     cp accessmap-incremental.env.sample accessmap-incremental.env

 (Or just create a copy with your file manager and rename it)

+The one change required is to set the `MAPBOX_TOKEN` environment variable to a valid Mapbox token id.

 #### `config.geojson`